Program for Accessing Research Training (PART)

 Each module features four hours of classroom instruction and a homework exercise or assessment.

-PART is usually offered in the Fall and Winter terms, and as a Summer Institute in the last week of April and first week of May.
+PART is offered during the Fall and Winter semesters, with a Summer Institute offered at the end of April.

 - Conducting Literature Searches